DavidAndresCeron/Homework-1-MMED1054/README.md

 ### Name & more info about me

 - My full name is Jordan Stefano Chuquillanqui Guerra.
-- I am from Peru
+- I am from Peru.
 - My birthday is on Christmas day, and I am 28 years old.

 ### Hobies